 Electricity/Water/Gas – who pays?

-Clauses 42-50 of your lease (see the standard lease on our website) will help answer this question.
+Clauses 42-50 of your lease (see the standard lease on our website) will help answer who pays for electricity/water/gas.

 Under clause 46, the tenant is responsible for all charges associated with consumption of services.
 However, other clauses provide exceptions, and say when the landlord pays.